 Code Style.
 XAML

 On this page of JetBrains Rider settings, you can configure various aspects of code style in XAML.
-Code style preferences are grouped in the following tabs:
+Code style preferences are grouped in tabs, which are listed in this topic.

-On this tab, you can configure symbol naming rules for XAML.
+On this tab, you can configure symbol naming rules for C#.

 These rules are taken into account when JetBrains Rider produces new code with code completion and code generation features, applies code templates and performs refactorings.
 JetBrains Rider also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.